pradyumnac/SetupVSCode/.vscode/learnvscode.md

 - **Shift+Alt+Left**: Shrink Selection hierarchically:
 - **CTRL+K V**: to preview on right pane
   - **CTRL+SHIFT+V** to switch between views in current window

+## Adding extension config file to work space

+1. When workspace is open, go to extensions pane
+2. click on settings icon
+3. click add to recommended